srikanta72/aem-dispatcher-docker/README.md

     Define AEM_HOST 192.168.1.18
     Define AEM_PORT 4503
     ```
+0. You can customize almost everything by changing something inside `src` folder.
+Make sure if you do a major folder change you need to do the same change in dockerfile as well regarding the location.

 - Steps to bring up the dispatcher
 0. `docker build -t httpd-image . `
 0. `docker run -p 8080:80 -e PUBLISH_DOMAIN=host.docker.internal -e PUBLISH_IP=host.docker.internal -e PUBLISH_PORT=4503 --name httpd-container httpd-image`